Greinke 1st CG since ’17, Correa 2 HRs, Astros rout Jays

 Greinke (6-2) gave up six hits, walked one and struck out three, throwing 102 pitches.

 It was his first complete game since going eight innings in a 1-0 loss for Arizona at San Diego on April 19, 2017.
-The 37-year-old righty’s previous nine-inning complete game since June 7, 2016, with Arizona against Tampa Bay.
+The 37-year-old righty’s previous nine-inning complete game was June 7, 2016, with Arizona against Tampa Bay.

+“This was one of the first times where I felt really strong at the end,” Greinke said.
+“Most games I feel a little tired later on.
+Today it felt just as good, if not better, in the last inning, as it did in the first inning.”

 The win was the 214th of Greinke’s career, tying him with Mark Buehrle and Rick Reuschel for 91st on the all-time list.